Privacy Notice

 • Protected characteristics: Your ethnicity, religion, sexual orientation, gender, which are required for equality monitoring and ensuring that the services are suitable and provided in the right way for the people being cared for.

-See a short animation that explains how your personal data is used in health and care.
+• See a short animation that explains how your personal data is used in healthcare: Patient data saves lives: The bigger picture

 Integrating your care with our partners